unibo-dtm-se-2425-FlappyPy/report/sections/01-concept/index.md

 - **Interactive Desktop Game Application** - A standalone executable game with real-time graphics and user input
 - **Educational Software Package** - Demonstrates professional Python game development practices

-The application utilizes the **pygame** library for graphics rendering, input handling, and game loop management, creating a smooth 60 FPS gaming experience on desktop platforms.
+The application utilizes the **pygame** library for graphics rendering, input handling, and game loop management, creating a smooth gaming experience on desktop platforms.

 ## Use Case Collection